How to Evaluate Behavioral Models: Formalizing an Ideal Loss Function

 As with varying predictions, there are many ways in which datasets could vary for which reasonable people could disagree about whether the same prediction ought to receive a higher or lower loss.
 However, we can again leverage the insight that Pareto improvements are unambiguously better: holding a prediction fixed, if the empirical probabilities of the data are brought closer to the predictions for at least some actions and further in none, it is clear that this dataset is better described by the prediction.
 In such cases, we require that the loss must also improve. \begin{axiom}[Counterfactual Pareto-Regularity (CPR)] Let $f \in \Delta(A)$ be a fixed prediction.
 Suppose that $y, y' \in \Datasets(A)$ are two datasets of equal size, where $n(y) = n(y')$.
-Then \begin{kequation*} \bar p(y) \succ_{f} \bar p(y') \implies \Obj(f, y') > \Obj(f, y). \end{kequation*} \end{axiom}
+Then \begin{kequation*} \bar p(y) \succ_{f} \bar p(y') \implies \Obj(f, y) < \Obj(f, y'). \end{kequation*} \end{axiom} Note that this axiom leverages the discrete outcome space, as it does not obviously generalize to arbitrary distributions.

 Up to this point, all of the axioms have only described equalities or inequalities between certain pairs of losses.
 None have constrained the precise numerical values of the losses: indeed, if $\Obj$ satisfies all of these axioms, then any positive affine transformation $a\Obj + b$ (with $a > 0$) does too.
-This leaves users with a free choice of how to set these two degrees of freedom.
-We propose to use this freedom to constrain the minimum loss, requiring that a perfect prediction (which must be the loss function's minimum, by SPA) achieves a loss of zero.
-This makes the loss easier to interpret, removing the possibility for irreducible error, where even a perfect prediction could get a positive loss.
+This leaves users with a choice of how to set these two degrees of freedom.
+We propose to use this freedom to constrain the minimum loss, requiring that a perfect prediction achieves a loss of zero (which must be the loss function's minimum, by SP).
+This makes the loss easier to interpret: when the analyst has multiple observations in the same setting, it removes the possibility for irreducible error, where even a perfect prediction could get a positive loss.

 \begin{axiom}[Zero-Minimum (ZM)] For all $y \in \Datasets(A)$, $\Obj(\bar p(y), y) = 0$. \end{axiom}